zencart/documentation/content/user/troubleshooting/cant_stay_logged_in_admin.md

 weight: 10
 ---

+This is likely a PHP Session Handling issue.

 Before you begin, be sure you are familiar with the structure and contents of [configure.php files](/user/miscellaneous/configure/).

 **THE FIRST THING TO TRY is this:**